lennart-benschop/agon-utilities/README.md

 The project will include an editor some day.
 All are MOS commands, all are written in Assembly language and all run in 24-bit ADL mode.
 Parts of the code are based on the repository https://github.com/breakintoprogram/agon-projects

+The projects are built with Zilog ZDS-II and binaries are provided, that you can put in the `/mos` directory of the SD-card.

 ### copy

 The copy command can copy a single file.
 By default the command is limited to A file up to about 31kB, as it has to store the file instead the area